redaphid/canonical-cluster-paper/README.md

 ## How to use this repo

 To run the system you should execute `./scripts/run.sh` Shocking, I know.
+If you want to run the whole thing, you'll need `fish`, `yq`, and `npm`.
+Not everything these scripts do are necessary - this was written just for me.

+Once it's running, you can go to `localhost:8080` and see the rendered document there, presented as the PDF printer will see it.
+If you append a `edit=true` as a query param, you'll end up in (big surprise) "edit mode".
+Like this: `localhost:8080?edit=true`.

+After you enter edit mode, the state is stored in localStorage, so you'll have to set `edit=false` as a query param if you want to get out of it.

 ### Tech Stack